ehwest/mdn_qms/Quality_Manual/README.md

 The company has undertaken the following roles:

-* ISO 13485 – Design, Manufacturer, Contract Manufacturer, Importer, etc.
+* ISO 13485 – Design, Manufacturer, Contract Manufacturer, Importer.

 * US CFR 21 Part 820 – Specification Developer, Manufacturer, Contract Manufacturer, Importer, etc.

-The following applicability exclusions apply:
+The following applicability **exclusions** apply:

-Enter the sections are applicable to your organization, example below

 * Sterilization Requirement and Processes (ISO Clause 7.5.5 & 7.5.7) – Our are not provided or distributed sterile products or utilize sterile processes.